Marijuana Addiction Treatment

 - And More

-Click here to learn more about our program and all we have to offer.
+Click here to learn more about our program and what we have to offer our clients and their families.

 Given that marijuana is becoming more commonplace in our society and is even legal to use recreationally in some states, how do you know when marijuana use has become a problem?
 According to the National Institute on Drug Abuse or NIDA, marijuana use disorder is associated with psychological and physical dependence, i.e. needing the drug to feel “normal” or experiencing withdrawal symptoms when not using the drug.
 If you are concerned about potential marijuana addiction for you or a loved one, consider these warning signs: